tent/tent.io/content/_faq.md

 Tent users can take their relationships--the users they follow and the users who follow them--and their content with them.
 Tent also lets them control their data, decide who can see it, and how they can use it.
-Tent is distributed and an open protocol, so if they don't like an app or service they can write their own, or change providers.
+Tent is distributed and an open protocol, so if they don't like an app or service they can change providers or write their own.

-They do not have to advertise their Tent servers to anyone.
-They can also run a Tent server as a TOR hidden service, making it even harder for anyone to silence their voices online or track them down.
+They do not have to tell anyone about their Tent servers.
+They can also run a Tent server as a [Tor hidden service](https://www.torproject.org/docs/tor-hidden-service.html.en), making it even harder for anyone to silence their voices online or track them down.
 Tent respects pseudonyms, handles, and everyone's right to anonymity.
 Since users control their own Tent servers, they also choose their name, which can be anything they want.